Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Introduction

 Then,

 \end{theorem} In the Gaussian setting, there is a beautiful proof of the classical logarithmic Sobolev inequality due to Lehec \cite{lehec2013representation}, who showed how to deduce the inequality from a stochastic representation formula for the relative entropy with respect to the Gaussian.
-Our first result is to show that using a stochastic representation formula for the relative entropy with respect to the Poisson measure, due to Klartag and Lehec \cite{Klartag_Lehec} who built on the earlier work of Budhiraja, Dupuis, and Maroulas \cite{MR2841073}, we can give a precise analogue of this proof in the discrete setting to prove Wu's inequality \eqref{eq:Wu_inq_intro}.
-Our main interest in this proof technique is to deduce stability results for Wu's inequality.
-Concretely, one can show (e.g. Corollary \ref{cor:equality_Wu}) that equality is attained in \eqref{eq:Wu_inq_intro}, if and only if there exist $a,b\in \R$ such that
+Our first result is to show that using a stochastic representation formula for the relative entropy with respect to the Poisson measure (due to Klartag and Lehec \cite{Klartag_Lehec} who built on the earlier work of Budhiraja, Dupuis, and Maroulas \cite{MR2841073}), we can give a precise analogue of this proof in the discrete setting to prove Wu's inequality \eqref{eq:Wu_inq_intro}.
+As a by-product of this proof technique we will obtain an improvement of Wu's inequality under convexity assumptions.
+Concretely, as we show in Section \ref{sec:eq-wu}, equality is attained in \eqref{eq:Wu_inq_intro} if, and only if, there exist $a,b\in \R$ such that

 Denoting by $\delta(f)$ the deficit in \eqref{eq:Wu_inq_intro},